Jesus said, 'Where two or

 through God who

 At Goring Church of England Primary School we believe that we all belong to God’s family.
 We aim to develop confident learners who take ownership of their learning and are proud of their achievements.
 We believe that every child is entitled to enjoy his or her childhood.
 We seek to do this through learning together in a secure, happy, fun and healthy environment, where we have high expectations of each other and enthusiastically approach exciting challenges that inspire and motivate us to achieve in all areas of our lives.
 Our school community is encouraged to develop a passion for lifelong learning, to contribute to our global society, and to be generous and inclusive in our friendships.
 Our Christian ethos and our sense of belonging to one community encourage kind, thoughtful and responsible behaviour where everyone’s contribution is valued, and where diversity and what makes us all individuals are celebrated.

 Goring Church of England (Aided) Primary School nestles in the Goring Gap on the river Thames in South Oxfordshire.
-The school was founded in 1855, whilst a church school we aim to provide education for the whole community and welcome all families from other denominations and beliefs.
+Whilst a church school, we aim to provide education for the whole community and welcome all families from other denominations and beliefs.
 Pupils come from the village and surrounding area and from a variety of backgrounds.
 The school aims to provide every child with a modern, safe, welcoming and thought provoking education.

 The school is led by Mrs Angela Wheatcroft who has been the Head teacher since September 2009.
 There are 3 classes for children in years 4 and 5 and a class for each of the other school years from Reception to Year 6, led by qualified teachers and assisted by dedicated teaching assistants.